jasujm/enhanced-enum/docs/enhancedenumlib.rst

        EnhancedStatus::begin(), EnhancedStatus::end(),
        [](const auto status) { /* use status */ });

-In the current implementation the range is just an array, but this is an implementation detail that may change in the future.
-The user should not assume an underlying type returned by the :cpp:func:`all()`, :cpp:func:`begin()` and :cpp:func:`end()` functions, except that the ranges and iterators supports random access.
+The user should not assume an underlying type returned by the :cpp:func:`all()`, :cpp:func:`begin()` and :cpp:func:`end()` functions, except that the iterators supports random access.

 Library reference
 -----------------